AtariGoh/SC2006-SoftwareEng-School4U/README.md

 **Frontend notes:**
 setup instructions:
 ```
-- I have uploaded all the files here that you may need to start working on the project.
+- we have uploaded all the files here that you may need to start working on the project.
 - Follow the tutorial till the tailwind css setup is complete and you can see the Hello World Text.
 - Then copy paste all the files here into your project.
 - If the  file is not on this page it means it is safe to remove it from the project.